sandofvega/laravel-bangladesh-geocode/README.md

 }
 ```

 Now you are ready.
-When will you run the seed command (e.g. `db:seed` or `migrate:fresh --seed`) the Bdgeocode's data will be inserted into your database.
+When you run the seed command (e.g. `db:seed` or `migrate:fresh --seed`) the Bdgeocode's data will be inserted into your database.

 ## Usage